AO-StreetArt/CLyman/docs/pages/config.rst

 are all upper case, and are separated by underscores (ie. 'SECTION_KEY=').

 All arguments are prefixed with the application name and profile name (ie.
-'section.key' becomes 'ivan.prod.section.key').
+'section.key' becomes 'clyman.prod.section.key').
 The profile name can be changed by providing the command line argument 'profile':

 .. code-block:: bash

-   ./crazy_ivan profile=dev
+   ./clyman profile=dev

 You can store multiple profiles in your configuration sources, and then specify which one to use on startup of each instance.